 - It may be because of this trope that historians still can't agree on whether Robin Hood was a real person or not.

 - Not only people, but the occasional place as well.
-Timbuktu has been used as shorthand for "far away" and/or "middle of nowhere" for so long some people assume it's merely made up instead of a real town in Africa (Mali to be precise.)
-Kathmandu (Nepal, the capital, no less,) Kalamazoo (Michigan,) and Uryupinsk, Volgograd Oblast fare a little better.
+Timbuktu has been used as shorthand for "far away" and/or "middle of nowhere" for so long some people assume it's merely made up instead of a real town in Africa (Mali to be precise).
+Kathmandu (Nepal, the capital, no less, and the heart of a metropolis of nearly 3 million people), Kalamazoo (Michigan), and Uryupinsk, Volgograd Oblast fare a little better.

 - If Plutarch is to be believed, many Romans believed Britain wasn't real until Julius Caesar invaded it.

 - Many ancient Europeans believed that Asia and Africa were fictional places.